Hovenweep National Monument, ColoradoHistorical & Cultural Sites

 Sample 2-Day Itinerary

-Our team has crafted this sample 2-day itinerary to help you make the most of your visit to Hovenweep National Monument and the surrounding area.
+Our team has crafted a sample two-day itinerary to help you make the most of your visit to Hovenweep National Monument and the surrounding area.

-• **Lunch (12:00 PM - 1:00 PM):** Enjoy a packed lunch at one of the picnic areas near the visitor center or campground.
-There are no food services within the monument.
+• **Lunch (12:00 PM - 1:00 PM):** Enjoy a picnic lunch at one of the tables near the visitor center parking lot.
+Remember to pack in all your food and pack out all your trash.

 Hovenweep National Monument with kids